-Bonding with parents gives children a sense of security and self-esteem.
-It has a great impact on a child’s emotional development and social growth.
-A child uses the relationship between him and his parent as a template to form future relationships.
-Parents can bond with children of any age.
-Let’s look at some of the ways you can bond with your toddler.
+Bonding with your toddler can boost her sense of security and self-esteem.
+It can have a great impact on your child’s emotional development and social growth.
+She would also use the relationship between you and her as a template to form future relationships.
+By following these simple tips, you can form a close bond with your toddler.

 1. Spend quality time: If you are a busy parent juggling a career and family, set aside some time every day or on a particular day of the week to spend with your child.
 Spend the quality time with your child doing something that both of you enjoy, like going to a park or the local grocery store, or playing together.
 Helping parents is another activity that children enjoy doing.
 So, even when you are busy working around the house, you can involve yourself with your child by asking her to help you.
 Ask her to do simple chores like arranging her toys or cleaning her play area.
 Spending time with your child will also provide her with the opportunity to be heard, and to listen and learn.

 2. Reconnect after separation: A child depends on his parents to anchor himself and stay oriented.
 If you are away, he will orient himself around his caretaker or things around him.
 When you see your child for the first time in the morning or after returning from office, greet him by saying good morning or hello to reconnect.
 Or, when your child comes back to you after spending some time away, insist that he interacts with you before he does something else.